 Our goal in this section is to prove Lemma~\refl{main}, and hence Theorem~\reft{main}.

 We use induction on $n$.
 For $n\le 2$ the assertion is easy to verify; assume thus that $n\ge 3$.
 Write $M=(m_{ij})_{1\le i,j\le n}$ and for $i\in[n]$, denote by $r_i$ the $i$th row of $M$.

-If there exists $i\in[n]$ with $m_{ii}\ge 0$, then $r_i$ is a nonzero zero-one vector; considering the sum including $r_i$ as its only summand, we get the assertion.
+If there exists $i\in[n]$ with $m_{ii}\ge 0$, then $r_i$ is a nonzero zero-one vector; considering the row sum including $r_i$ as its only summand, we get the assertion.
 We therefore assume that $m_{ii}=-1$ for all $i\in[n]$.

 By the assumption just made, the sum of all off-diagonal elements of $M$ is $2n$.
-If the sum in every column is $2$, then the sum of all rows of $M$ is the all-one vector, completing the proof in this case.
+If the sum in every column is $2$, then the sum of all the rows of $M$ is the all-one vector, completing the proof in this case.
 Assume that there is a column with the sum of its off-diagonal elements $0$ or $1$.
-Renumbering if necessary, we further assume that the first column has this property.
+Changing the order of the columns if necessary, we further assume that the first column has this property.

 If the sum of all off-diagonal elements of the first column is $0$, then the first column contains only zero elements except that $m_{11}=-1$, and we apply the induction hypothesis to the matrix obtained from $M$ by removing its first row and first column.
 This yields a system of rows of this new matrix with a nonzero zero-one sum.
 Prefixing $0$ at the beginning of each of these rows, we get a system of rows of the \emph{original} matrix $M$ with a nonzero, zero-one sum, as wanted.